For production workloads, Linkerd’s control plane can run in high availability (HA) mode. This mode:

 Note that these anti-affinity rules don’t apply to add-on components like Prometheus and Grafana.

-For production workloads, we recommend setting up your own Prometheus instance to scrape the data plane metrics, following the instructions here.
+The Linkerd Viz extension provides a pre-configured Prometheus pod, but for production workloads we recommend setting up your own Prometheus instance.
+To scrape the data plane metrics, follow the instructions here.
 This will provide you with more control over resource requirement, backup strategy and data retention.

 When planning for memory capacity to store Linkerd timeseries data, the usual guidance is 5MB per meshed pod.

 If your Prometheus is experiencing regular

 of data coming from the data plane, the two key parameters that can be adjusted

 storage.tsdb.retention.timedefines how long to retain samples in storage.
 A higher value implies that more memory is required to keep the data around for a longer period of time.
 Lowering this value will reduce the number of